XueshiQiao/WordMCP/README.md

 # GitHub Issue MCP Server

 A Model Context Protocol (MCP) server for managing words via GitHub issues.
-This server provides tools to add, list, and retrieve words stored as GitHub issues.
+This server provides tools to add, list, and retrieve words stored as GitHub issues, one issue for each word.

 ## Features